Aiman-Zulfiqar/PRODIGY-CS-1/README.md

-Task-01

-Implement Caesar Cipher

-Create a Python program that can encrypt and decrypt text using the Caesar Cipher algorithm.
-Allow users to input a message and a shift value to perform encryption and decryption.
+This Python program implements the Caesar Cipher algorithm, allowing users to input a message and a shift value for encryption and decryption.
+It handles both upper and lower case letters, maintaining their case during the process.
+The program takes user inputs for message and shift value, then prints the encrypted or decrypted message accordingly.